marp-team/marp/website/blog/how-to-make-custom-transition.md

 ![autoplay The dissolve effect with timeline diagram](/assets/how-to-make-custom-transition/dissolve-opacity.mp4)

-In this article, the example is simplified for teaching how to make a custom transition, and there is a bit diffirence from built-in transition `fade` for getting the same effect. `dissolve` effect is looking good, but actually there is [a general pitfall about cross fading](https://jakearchibald.com/2021/dom-cross-fade/).
+In this article, the example is simplified for teaching how to make a custom transition, and there is a bit of difference from the built-in transition `fade` for getting the same effect. `dissolve` effect is looking good, but there is [a general pitfall about cross fading](https://jakearchibald.com/2021/dom-cross-fade/).

 ## Split animations into outgoing and incoming

-A simple declaration should work in some of transition types well, but it's not that all of transitions have exactly contrary animations with each other.
-In reality different animations to the outgoing slide and incoming slide are required in most cases.
+A simple declaration should work in some transition types well, but it's not that all transitions have exactly contrary animations to each other.
+In reality, different animations for the outgoing slide and incoming slide are required in most cases.

 For example, the slide up effect must have these animations:

 - The outgoing slide should **move from the viewport to the upper outer**.
 - The incoming slide should **move from the lower outer to the viewport**.

-So you can declare splitted animations for each layers rather than declaring a single keyframes.
+So you can declare split animations for each layer rather than declaring a single animation.
 Set `@keyframes` with the prefix of the target transition: **`marp-outgoing-transition-xxxxxxxx`** and **`marp-incoming-transition-xxxxxxxx`**.

 ```markdown
 ---